 William, Theophilius’s brother had three daughters and one son, another William.
 He died unmarried at the age of 24 in 1728 whilst two of the daughters, Mary and Elizabeth, married men from Leeds.
 The third, Anne, became Mrs. Henry Wickham, wife of the Rector of Guiseley.

 With the family name extinct amongst William Calverley’s descendants the focus now shifts to his younger brother, Matthew, born on 9 May 1649.
-He was left a plot of land called Silcroft in Rothwell by his father which he presumably continued to farm whilst his brother went off to make his mark in Leeds.
+As mentioned above he was left a plot of land called Silcroft in Rothwell by his father which he presumably continued to farm whilst his brother William went off to make his mark in Leeds.
 He married a woman called Elizabeth and they appear, from Foster’s pedigree, to have only had one son, yet another William, born in November 1683.

 Luck was on this William’s side though as he managed, again through marriage, to bring capital into the Calverley coffers.
 His wife was the second daughter and “co-heiress” of John Grosvenor, a landowner in Rothwell parish who, according to the church registers, lived at Lofthouse.

 However, according to a pedigree by Geoffrey Mercer, it looks as though he was born in Oulton and possibly married and raised his family there.
 The name Grosvenor is another of Norman origin with one branch now still successful and one of the wealthiest in the country.
-The first to be associated with the Rothwell area was called Thomas.
+The first Grosvenor recorded with an association to the Rothwell area was called Thomas.
 He died in 1587 and Mercer’s analysis of deeds and other documents goes on to show a marriage between his son, William, and Mary Dobson from the family which was to become one of the largest in the area.

 Their eldest son, Richard (1612 – 1664), is described as a “gentleman” of Oulton with their second son, William (1615 – 1672), being given the title “Mr.” of Oulton.
 He was John Grosvenor’s father.

 John had four sons and three daughters.
 Two of the sons left the area and did very well for themselves.
-John, born in 1677, moved to London and was knighted, whilst Seth, born in 1679, joined the Royal African Company and was British Agent General of the Gold Coast in West Africa from 1711 to 1719.
-Along with another man he was effectively joint-governor of the colony which became modern day Ghana.
+John, born in 1677, moved to London and was knighted, whilst Seth, born in 1679, joined the Royal African Company and was sent to the Gold Coast in West Africa in 1702.
+There he became the British Agent General from 1711 to 1719.
+With James Phipps he was effectively joint-governor of the colony which became modern day Ghana.
 Living at Cape Coast Castle he would have made a small fortune trading in gold and ivory and overseeing the brutal export of men, women and children who were crammed onto ships and sent across the Atlantic as slaves.

-Like his great uncle, John Calverley did well in Leeds and was eventually elected Lord Mayor in 1772 at the age of 54.
-His grocery business was no doubt much bigger than that of the traditional corner shop and was probably one of the main stores in the town, although its location isn’t known.
+Like his great uncle William, John Calverley did well amongst the woollen merchants of Georgian Leeds and was eventually elected Lord Mayor in 1772 at the age of 54.
+His grocery establishment was no doubt much bigger than that of the traditional corner shop and was probably one of the main stores in the town, although its location isn’t known.

-In 1756 for instance, from a prominent advertisement in the Leeds Intelligencer, we know John Calverley was selling wine to the merchant community who were known to enjoy the pleasures of life after their daily round of the cloth halls.
+In 1756 for instance, from a prominent advertisement in the Leeds Intelligencer, we know John Calverley was selling wine to the merchant community who were known to enjoy the pleasures of life after their daily round of buying cloth in the halls, or markets, which had replaced the street selling on Briggate.
 Labelled as “English Mountain Wine” in colour, smell and taste it “nearly” resembled foreign mountain wine.
 It was sold for 3 shillings per gallon “with a discount to those who wanted to buy wholesale quantities.”
-This raises the possibility that Calverley may have had a vineyard on his Rothwell or Oulton property producing a wine similar to that of modern day Leventhorpe.
+This raises the possibility that there may have had a vineyard in Rothwell or Oulton producing a wine similar to that of modern day Leventhorpe.

-Their son, another John, was born on 9 June 1753 and it was he who was destined to build on the family’s good luck and establish, or inherit, the fortune which was to be the foundation for the wealth they enjoyed during the 19th century.
+John and Mary’s son, another John, was born on 9 June 1753 and it was he who was destined to build on the family’s good luck and inherit a fortune which was to be the foundation for the wealth they enjoyed during the 19th century.

 For about 130 years from the turn of the 18th century, when there were about 30 merchant houses, through the 1780s when there over 70, they controlled the trade and export of cloth and dominated the social, religious and cultural affairs of the town.